marcopaz/pyjo/README.md

 # <User(name=john)>
 ```

-When the `type` argument is provided, the type of the value of assigned to a field will be checked during initialization and assignment:
+When the `type` argument is provided, the type of the value assigned to a field will be checked during initialization and assignment:

 ```python
 User(name=123)